kimschles/quickleft-way/scope-estimation.md

 11. Add up the estimate.
 Dev pair weeks + solo design weeks + inception/discovery.
 Multiply each week * our rate and get a total estimate.

 12. Sometimes our estimate might be more than what a potential client can afford.
 If we need to suggest a scope reduction, which few features would you recommend we cut?

+13. Find another engineer to review all of the above, do they agree?